mikaelvesavuori/demo-netlify-functions/README.md

 ## Running the function

+### Plainly GETting it

 Use a REST client like Insomnia or just even your regular browser and go to: [https://{YOUR_SITE}.netlify.com/.netlify/functions/demo](https://{YOUR_SITE}.netlify.com/.netlify/functions/demo)

+### From the demo HTML

+There is also an `index.html` that's deployed to your root.
+On that page, you will find a button that should run the function.
+That gives you a very vanilla hint at how to use functions in a more realistic scenario.
+NOTE: For this to work, the site needs to be deployed.

+### Running the function locally

+Read the Netlify Functions documentation for more details on that.